Acerosodontosaurus: Paleobiology

 Several skeletal features support the hypothesis that Acerosodontosaurus was aquatic.
 The olecranon process of the ulna was absent (or not developed into bone), a trait in common with the aquatic nothosaurs, ichthyosaurs, and thalattosaurs, but in contrast to terrestrial reptiles such as Thadeosaurus.
 Moreover, the radius is twisted (similarly to that of the aquatic champsosaurs), and the wrist has a "relaxed" structure, with the carpals (wrist bones) separated by gaps rather than tightly connected.

+Paleoenvironment

+The Lower Sakamena Formation was deposited in a wetland environment situated within a North-South orientated rift valley, perhaps similar to Lake Tanganyika.
+The climate at the time of deposition was temperate, warm, and humid, with seasonal rainfall and possible monsoons.
+Flora from the formation includes the equisetalean Schizoneura, the glossopterid gymnosperm Glossopteris, and seed fern Lepidopteris.
+Other vertebrates known from the Lower Sakamena Formation include the palaeoniscoid fish Atherstonia, the procolophonid parareptile Barasaurus, the gliding reptile Coelurosauravus, the neodiapsids Hovasaurus, Claudiosaurus, Thadeosaurus fragments of rhinesuchid temnospondyls, an indeterminate theriodont therapsid and the dicynodont Oudenodon.